IWSLT/IWSLT.github.io/_pages/2025/conference.md

 Read the following information before submitting your paper through our [Submission Portal](https://softconf.com/acl2025/iwslt2025/)
 {: .notice--info}

 IWSLT invites submissions of **scientific papers** to be **published** in the ACL Proceedings and presented either in oral or poster format.
 The conference selects high-quality, original contributions on theoretical and practical issues of spoken language translation research, technologies and applications.
-Submissions will be accepted directly through the IWSLT submission site.
-We also accept commitments of fully-reviewed papers from  ACL Rolling Review (_commitment deadline to come_).
+Submissions will be accepted directly through the [IWSLT submission site](https://softconf.com/acl2025/iwslt2025/).

+We also accept commitments of fully-reviewed papers from ACL Rolling Review (ARR), with a commitment deadline of May 17, via [this form](https://forms.gle/1QtVrHXyCGoEq3qa9).

 Shared task participants also have the opportunity to publish and present their work through a **system description paper** that will be published in the ACL Proceedings and presented at the conference.
 Papers should be submitted for review directly through the IWSLT submission portal.

 Additionally, to foster cross-pollination of ideas and further community discussion, the conference also invites the **presentation** of papers on speech translation recently published elsewhere.
 Please note that this is for non-archival presentation of papers relevant to speech translation already published in other venues (e.g., ACL 2025 Findings papers, or other speech, NLP, or MT conferences).
-Submissions for this category will be accepted through a dedicated form (_to be linked here in spring 2025_).
+Submissions for this category will be accepted through a dedicated form (_to be linked here near the ACL notification date_).
 Papers will be checked for relevance to IWSLT, and assigned either oral or poster presentation slots if selected.

 ### Submission requirements
 - All papers may consist of 4 to 8 pages of content with additional pages of references, formatted using the [ACL stylesheets](https://acl-org.github.io/ACLPUB/formatting.html){:target="_blank"}.